Ill-posedness results in critical spaces for some equations arising in hydrodynamics: The Euler equations with data

 \end{prop}

-\emph{Remark:} Bound (7.8) only holds so long as $f$ exists.
-However, note that if the initial data $f_0$ belongs to $B^{a}_{\rho,1}$ with $a\rho\geq 1,$ then finite-time blow up in (7.6)-(7.7) can \emph{only} happen if $|f|_{L^\infty}$ blows up.
-This will be important in what follows.
+\begin{rema} Bound (7.8) only holds so long as $f$ exists.
+However, note that if the initial data $f_0$ belongs to $B^{a}_{\rho,1}$ with $a\rho\geq 1,$ then finite-time blow up in \eqref{QRTP1}-\eqref{QRTP2} can \emph{only} happen if $|f|_{L^\infty}$ blows up.
+This will be important in what follows. \end{rema}

 \begin{proof}

 The local well-posedness is standard.
 Indeed, all that is needed is that $R$ is bounded on $B^{a}_{\rho,1}$ and that these spaces are algebras containing $L^\infty.$ Indeed, recall the following inequality: